 Grant Writing Support

-- Do you need some guidance on preparing a K Award application for the NIH?
-Consider joining the weekly facilitated peer-to-peer support group for postdocs and junior faculty who are plan to submit NIH career (K) award grants, hosted by CCTS.
+- Do you need some guidance on preparing a K Award application for the NIH or other career development award?
+Consider joining the weekly facilitated peer-to-peer support group for postdocs and junior faculty who are planning to submit NIH career (K) or other career development award grants, hosted by CCTS.
 Each group forms approximately 4 months prior to the following NIH K deadline (June/October/February).
-Dr. Kay Lund, Director of the NIH Division of Biomedical Research Workforce, gives some great tips in a 25-minute YouTube video, “Writing an Effective ‘K’ Application,” originally presented at the Fall 2020 NIH Virtual Seminar on Program Funding and Grants Administration.
+Check out these YouTube videos, “Understanding Career Development “K” Awards” and “Writing an Effective ‘K’ Application.”

 - The importance of using your mentoring team while preparing a grant cannot be overstated.
 Faculty members and other colleagues and postdocs in your department can help you find appropriate sources of funding, review your grant before you submit, and may be able to share examples of previously funded proposals.

 - Have you ever wondered what a behind-the-scenes look at grant review looks like?
 Check out this video of NIH Peer Review: “Live” Mock Study Section with Q&A!